Can point cloud networks learn statistical shape models of anatomies?: Methods

 In addition to CD, \textbf{Fscore} \cite{tatarchenko2019fscore} is typically used in point completion to quantify the percentage of points that are reconstructed correctly.
 In analyzing accurate surface sampling for SSM, we quantify the \textbf{point-to-face distance (P2F)} from each point in the predicted point cloud to the closest surface of the ground truth mesh.
 To analyze point \textbf{uniformity}, we quantify the variance in the distance of each point to its six nearest neighbors.
 A uniform PDM would result in a small variance in the point nearest neighbor distance.

-In addition, we consider PDM correspondence analysis metrics.
+We also consider PDM correspondence analysis metrics.
 An ideal PDM is compact, meaning that it represents the distribution of the training data using the minimum number of parameters.
 We quantify \textbf{compactness} as the number of PCA modes required to capture 99\% of the variation in the correspondences.
-Moreover, a good PDM should generalize well from training examples to unseen examples.
-The \textbf{generalization} metric is defined as the reconstruction error ($L2$) between a predicted set of correspondences of a held-out point cloud and the correspondences reconstructed via the training PDM.
-Finally, effective SSM is specific, generating only valid instances of the shape class presented in the training set.
+A good PDM should also generalize well from training examples to unseen examples.
+The \textbf{generalization} metric is defined as the reconstruction error ($L2$) between predicted correspondences of a held-out point cloud and the correspondences reconstructed via the training PDM.
+Finally, effective SSM is specific, generating only valid instances of the shape class in the training set.
 The average distance between correspondences sampled from the training PDM and the closest existing training correspondences provides the \textbf{specificity} metric.